AgastyaVed/InterpretingTheWorldThroughData/Indian_General_Elections/Readme.md

 As a first experiment trying to gauge the intentions and to provide a quantitative measure of the biggest parties I have carried out a text mining project.
 I have used the party manifestos to identify what are the most frequently used words.
 This is a good way of starting off with the analysis.

-These are jupyter notebooks and the data used for this project are available to the public for free.
+The analysis was done in R and the report was produced in R markdowns and the data used for this project are available to the public for free.

 The manifesto for each party was downloaded from their respective website.